zackhorvath/resume/README.md

 - [GitLab Repository](https://gitlab.com/zackhorvath/resume)

 ## ToDo
+- Implement [TeXtidote](https://github.com/sylvainhalle/textidote) to perform syntax, spelling, and grammar validation.
+Will generate html reports as artifacts.
 - Create TeX to HTML makefile to publish Resume to GitLab pages so it can be displayed inline.
+This avoids the weird PDF render issues that Google Chrome has.
 - Create a test system for the docker pipeline to verify that xelatex works properly.
+This would run various smoke tests to ensure that `docker` branch runs do what they need to do.
 - Move pdf compilation off master branch in a way that allows merging artifacts from a pdf-compile branch.
+This avoids the messy "commit back to master" job I have set up.

 ## FAQ
 ### How does this work?